RTEMS/rtems-docs/c-user/scheduling_concepts.rst

 Scheduling Algorithms
 ---------------------

-RTEMS provides a plugin framework which allows it to support multiple scheduling algorithms.
-RTEMS includes multiple scheduling algorithms and the user can select which of these they wish to use in their application at link-time.
+RTEMS provides a plugin framework that allows it to support multiple scheduling algorithms.
+RTEMS includes multiple scheduling algorithms, and the user can select which of these they wish to use in their application at link-time.
 In addition, the user can implement their own scheduling algorithm and configure RTEMS to use it.